mbennett-uoe/whiiif/README.md

 Please note this is a work in development and therefore is offered with no guarantees as to stability, usefulness, security etc.

+**Whiiif is currently being redeveloped using a different, more accurate approach for returning image co-ordinate points.
+This will replace the current v1.0 release completely and will not be backwards compatible - please watch this space for more updates**

 ## Quick Start

 Run the application: